carmenbianca/report-liferay/report.md

 ScanCode appears to be a reliable tool for automating \gls{inbound} licensing compliance.
 However, there is one big caveat to its use, which is that its performance is suboptimal.
-Given the time restraints within the CI environment from TODO, this makes ScanCode a difficult choice.
+Given the time restraints within the CI environment from the interview with Peter Yoo, this makes ScanCode a difficult choice.

 FOSSology, although it has a robust scanner, appears to have a very specific workflow via its web interface for its users that is not easily automatable.
 Its